Explore all the opportunities awaiting you at Wake Tech during the college's Open House, from 9 a.m. to 12 p.m. Saturday on Southern Wake Campus.

 The class consists of theory and a clinical experience in the hospital or long-term care facility.
 The first 100 hours is in class lecture and lab.
 The last 68 hours consists of an eight-hour Written and Skills Final Exam, a mandatory four-hour clinical prep and orientation, 48 hours of clinical rotation and a mandatory eight hours of mock competency.

-Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry.
+Upon completion of the course, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry.

 Students must review the syllabus before registering.